Every bit of support for Jessie’s Fund is really appreciated. You can make a real difference, for example:

 Regular gifts enable us to plan ahead, as they provide us with a steady income stream.

 Standing orders with your bank are the most efficient way of supporting our work and minimising administration costs.
-Setting up a regular gift of at least £2 per month means that you will become a Friend of Jessie’s Fund.
+Setting up a regular gift of just £3 per month means that you over the course of a year you will have paid for a music therapy session with a child.
 If you are a UK taxpayer, we can claim back Gift Aid on your donation.

 • £10 per month for a year could provide 3 music therapy sessions